ithinkandicode/door-kickers-action-squad-mods/MODS/Rebalance/CHANGELIST.md

 ### QoL Updates

-- [x] Assaulter - Mag Ready gear now mentions unlimited uses & 10 sec cooldown
+- [x] Gear - Item counts now shown below description (instead of changing the item name)
-- [x] Breacher - Weak Spotter perk: Make it clearer that the perk gives shotguns AP
+- [x] Breacher - Weak Spotter perk: Makes it clear that the perk gives shotguns AP
-- [x] Breacher - Pistol - Mention that you get 4 * 7 uses
+- [x] Breacher - 1911 Pistol: Mentions 4 * 7 uses
-- [x] Gear - Item counts shown below description
+- [ ] Breacher - 1911 Pistol & Speed Loader: Text made consistent with other descriptions
+- [x] Shield - Alt text gives weapon descriptions (unfortunately only possible with Shield as she has no alts)
+- [x] Agent - FBI Armor is now distinct from Improved Armor, as it has different stats in vanilla (both still unlock at once)
-- [x] Workshop - The incompatible mod text is a bit easier to understand
+- [x] Workshop - Text for incompatible mods is a bit easier to understand

 ### Text - Gear